 Long-term disability insurance is an important part of any overall financial plan.
 However, many insurance companies make it difficult to be approved for LTD benefits.
 Bad-faith delays, denials of disability insurance claims, and early termination of coverage are all-too-common.

 Hiring an experienced long-term disability attorney early in the process can help you obtain the highest possible level of disability benefits.
-A disability insurance lawyer can examine your LTD policy and explain its terms, conditions, and limitations, enabling you to make a strategic decision about how and when to apply for benefits.
+A long term disability insurance lawyer can examine your LTD policy and explain its terms, conditions, and limitations, enabling you to make a strategic decision about how and when to apply for benefits.
 With an advocate to guide you through the process, you are less likely to have the process delayed — or to have your claim denied outright.

 How Insurance Companies Deny Valid Disability Insurance Claims in New Jersey